rogerxujiang/dstl_unet/README.md

 ## Hardware
 * Nvidia K80 Tesla GPU
 * 61 GB RAM

-The author developed and trained the model on a `p2.xlarge` instance on AWS, which comes with the above hardware.
-At the beginning of the training for each class, all the training images and labels are loaded into RAM to avoid the slow file  I/O, so a large RAM (up to 50 GB) is required.
+The model was developed and trained on a `p2.xlarge` instance on AWS, which comes with the above hardware.
+At the beginning of the training for each class, all the 25 training images and the corresponding labels are loaded into RAM to avoid file  I/O during the training, which can slow down the training.
+Therefore a large RAM (up to 50 GB) is required.
 The batch size and patches size of images in training and predictions are also customized for the ~11 GB memory on K80 GPU.

 ## Software and Packages
 * python == 2.7
+* tensorflow == 1.0.1
 * descartes == 1.1.0
 * matplotlib == 2.0.0
 * numpy == 1.12.0